Home Holiday destinations Vietnam Phu Quoc Island what to see – travel guide

 P.S.
 On the island, you can also find a roller coaster (rollercoaster) located at VinWonders Phu Quoc near Gành Dầu.
 Great fun

-The most beautiful islands of Vietnam
+The most beautiful islands of Vietnam for beaches and boat trips

-Duong Tran Hung Dao Street Phu Quoc
+Duong Tran Hung Dao Street in Phu Quoc: hotels, food, and transport

 Đường Trần Hưng Đạo street in Dương Đông town is the main tourist artery of Phu Quoc, running parallel to the coast.
 This is where the island’s nightlife and entertainment are concentrated.